SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_E5710.md

 - **Remote Settings**: Allows you to fill in the **IP Address**, **MAC Address**, **Subnet Mask**, **MIB Version** and **Bus settings** of the device.
 - **Build:** Allows you to get extra hardware and software information such as the **Build Version**, **Model Number**, **Board Reference**, etc.
-- **Licence Info:** Allows you to poll the list of licenses of the device.
+- **License Info:** Allows you to poll the list of licenses of the device.
 - **Port Info:** Allows you to view the configuration of the ports in the system.
 - **Board Info:** Displays information about the system's hardware, such as the **Slot Number**, **Type**, **Channel**, **Hardware Version**, etc.